Nico O'Reilly: International career

-O'Reilly scored his first goal for the England under-16s against Northern Ireland on 3 June 2021, in a 6–0 win.
-A few months later, he scored his first goal for the England U17 side, in the 88th minute of a 2–2 draw away against Slovakia on 21 October 2022.
+O'Reilly scored his first goal for the England U17 side in the 88th minute of a 2–2 draw away against Slovakia on 21 October 2022.

 On 6 September 2024, O'Reilly made his England U20 debut during a 1–1 draw away to Turkey.
 On 29 August 2025, O'Reilly was called up to the under-21s.

 On 6 October 2025, O'Reilly received his first call-up to the England senior team after Reece James withdrew from the squad with injury.
 He was an unused substitute in England's 3–0 friendly win over Wales at Wembley Stadium on 9 October.

-He made his England senior team debut during a 2–0 win over Serbia at Wembley Stadium.
+He made his England senior team debut during a 2–0 win over Serbia at Wembley Stadium in a 2026 FIFA World Cup qualifier.

+On 22 May 2026, O'Reilly was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 17 June, he made his World Cup debut, starting at left back in England's opening match against Croatia.
+In the following match against Ghana, O'Reilly appeared as 66th-minute substitute for Djed Spence, hitting the crossbar from a header in the 87th-minute, as the match finished in a 0–0 draw.
+He returned to the starting line-up for the 2–0 win over Panama in the final group match, and retained his place for the knockout stage as England beat DR Congo, Mexico and Norway to reach the semi-finals.

 Style of play

 O'Reilly has been described as an attacking midfielder with "flair" who is "graceful and fluid with the ball at his feet".
+O'Reilly has also been described as "Positionless" when starting at left-back due to his ability to carry the ball, push high up, and quickly transition between attack and defense thanks to his physicality and "completeness".